 Damage from chemicals is usually limited to the front segment of the eye, including the cornea (the clear front surface of the eye), the conjunctiva (the layer covering the white part of the eye) and occasionally the internal structures of the eye, including the lens.
 Burns that penetrate deeper than the cornea are the most severe, often causing cataracts and glaucoma.
 Alkaline solutions may penetrate all layers of the eye.

 In addition to irritation due to a substance’s chemical properties, eye irritation can result from the physical form of a substance, eg dust from construction work.
 Foreign bodies are usually just irritating, and easily rinsed out by tears or water.
 If not removed, foreign bodies can cause corneal abrasions.

-The Control of Substances Hazardous to Health Regulations 2002 require:
+The Control of Substances Hazardous to Health Regulations 2002 (as amended) require:

 a risk assessment to be carried out before work that is liable to expose any employees to any substance hazardous to health (SHH)